Can LLMs Make (Personalized) Access Control Decisions?: Related Work

-\paragraph{Traditional access control on phones} Access control mechanisms are some of the most well-studied problems in security.
-Taintdroid~\cite{enck2014taintdroid} instruments Android’s runtime to perform real-time, system-wide dynamic taint tracking of sensitive sources (location, camera, IMEI, etc.) and detects when tainted data leaves the device.
-Apex~\cite{nauman2010apex} extends Android’s permission model with a policy-enforcement framework that lets users specify per-app, runtime constraints (e.g., location/time limits) and enforces them with minimal platform changes.
-FlaskDroid~\cite{bugiel2013flexible} brings a Flask-style~\cite{spencer1999flask} mandatory access control architecture to Android, aligning middleware and kernel enforcement to support a range of fine-grained policies (including SELinux-style MAC) across both layers.
-SEApp~\cite{rossi2021seapp} proposes a practical MAC approach for Android applications that enforces policies at app granularity with compatibility and deployability in mind, demonstrating how MAC can be integrated into modern Android ecosystems.
+\paragraph{Access Control on Phones} Taintdroid~\cite{enck2014taintdroid} instruments Android’s runtime to perform real-time, system-wide dynamic taint tracking of sensitive sources to detect when tainted data leaves the device.
+Apex~\cite{nauman2010apex} extends Android’s permission model with a policy-enforcement framework that lets users specify per-app runtime constraints.
+FlaskDroid~\cite{bugiel2013flexible} brings a Flask-style~\cite{spencer1999flask} MAC architecture to Android, aligning middleware and kernel enforcement to support a range of fine-grained policies.
+SEApp~\cite{rossi2021seapp} proposes a practical MAC approach for Android apps that enforces policies at app granularity with compatibility and deployability in mind.
 Finedroid~\cite{zhang2015finedroid} implements context-sensitive, system-wide permission enforcement that adapts permission decisions to runtime context to reduce over-privilege while preserving app functionality.
-All of these approaches still introduce user cognitive load and are largely ineffective for the agentic systems.
+All of these approaches still introduce cognitive load on the user.

+\paragraph{Access Control Studies} \cite{felt2011android}~conducts an extensive empirical study of Android apps showing widespread over-privilege and mapping of API calls permissions.
+It also shows that app developers intended to follow the least privilege principle, but sometimes fail due to insufficient API documentation. \cite{felt2012android}~conducted an online and lab study to measure whether users notice and understand install-time permissions and how this affects install decisions; it found low comprehension and attention.
+Wijesekera et al.~\cite{wijesekera2015android} show through a 36-participant survey that permission requests should appear during runtime, rather than Android’s previous install-time approval approach.
+PrivaDroid~\cite{cao2021androidlargescalestudy} conducts a large survey exploring how users understand permissions, what they expect apps will do, and mismatch patterns that produce perceived risk.
+Turtle Guard~\cite{turtleguard} focuses on auditing and feedback mechanisms to improve automated permission managers.

+\paragraph{Predicting Privacy Preferences} Beyond studying how users perceive and respond to permission requests, prior work has investigated how to model individual privacy preferences.
+Wijesekera et al.~\cite{wijesekera2018contextualizing} show that incorporating contextual signals substantially improves the prediction of privacy decisions. \cite{smullen2020best} investigates ML-driven recommender systems to mitigate the trade-off between user burden and the accurate configuration of mobile app privacy preferences.
+Liu et al.~propose personalized privacy assistants that recommend permission decisions based on learned user profiles~\cite{DBLP:conf/www/LiuLS14, DBLP:conf/soups/0017ASAZSAA16}.
+These systems demonstrate the feasibility of modelling user-specific privacy preferences, but typically rely on historical user decisions, predefined features rather than open-ended natural-language expressions of privacy intent, and require dedicated training.